araujo88/BitLDC/README.md

 Combining different techniques of life proof and incorporating various methods for verifier selection could add redundancy and robustness to the BitDC system.
 This multi-faceted approach can significantly minimize risks and address the complexities of real-life scenarios.
 Here's how such a system might be structured:

 ### Combining Life Proof Techniques
-1. **Biometric Verification**: If present, ttilize wearable technology or biometric sensors to continuously monitor vital signs.
+1. **Biometric Verification**: If present, utilize wearable technology or biometric sensors to continuously monitor vital signs.
 These devices can automatically transmit life signals at predefined intervals.

 2. **Cryptographic Proofs**: Require individuals to periodically submit cryptographic proofs of life, such as digitally signed messages or transactions.